hou-wastewater-epi-org/school-wastewater-surveillance/README.md

 PI of Analytics Group: Dr. Katherine B. Ensor, Department of Statistics, Rice University

-Principal programmer for paper: Thomas Sun, Department of Statistics, Rice University
+Lead Analyst for HHD: Rebecca Schneider, Houston Health Department

-Principal programmer for HHD: Rebecca Schneider, Houston Health Department
+Lead Analyst for Rice: Thomas Sun, Department of Statistics, Rice University

 ## Description
 Code for analysis and results of "Wastewater surveillance of SARS-CoV-2 and influenza in preK-12 schools shows school, community, and citywide infections".